 If you have been accused of a crime, you know how stressful and overwhelming this experience is.
 If you were charged, you are likely in search of answers, support, and peace of mind.
 The most crucial step you can take now, however, is to obtain skilled and experienced legal representation to help navigate this frustrating situation.
 At Hager & Schwartz, P.A., we can handle any criminal case, regardless of the severity or nature of it.
 We assist clients throughout Miami and provide the counsel they deserve in the face of criminal investigations, arrests, and formal charges.

 No matter where you are in the criminal process, it is never too late to involve a lawyer to help ensure your Constitutional rights are protected.
-Our legal team has nearly 4 decades of experience and will commit our knowledge and resources to helping you achieve the best outcome possible for your case.
+Our legal team has over 4 decades of experience and will commit our knowledge and resources to helping you achieve the best outcome possible for your case.

 Contact us today at (305) 330-1360 to schedule a free consultation.